raul23/ebook-classifier-training/README_script.rst

 `:star:` **Other dependencies**

-You also need recent versions of:
+You also need recent version of:

 -  `poppler <https://poppler.freedesktop.org/>`_ (including ``pdftotext``) and `DjVuLibre <http://djvu.sourceforge.net/>`_ (including ``djvutxt``) can be installed for conversion of ``.pdf`` and ``.djvu`` files to ``.txt``, respectively.